 Cities.
 Building a city costs wealth or people in any combination in a place you control with a source of resources.
 The amount depends on how many cities you already have.
-The cost of a new city in wealth or people = (# cities you currently have x 600) + 300.
-You can name the new city whatever you like.
+The cost of a new city in wealth or people = (# cities you currently have +1) squared then multiplied by 300.
+So for instance your first city would cost 300, the second 1200, the third 2700, etc. You can name the new city whatever you like.
 Each turn after being built each city produces one resource of whatever type is native to it.
 People defending cities inflict triple casualties on attackers.
 Captured cities can be pillaged, destroying them but gaining three slaves resources.

 Fortresses.
 These could be castles, towers, or any sort of defensive position.
 Fortresses cost 300 wealth and have a ZOC and defensive bonus like a city.